Importing TXF files into TurboTax Desktop (Mac or Windows)

 For a general overview of TXF (including how to export it) and what to expect, see TXF export: what to expect.

 Why is this so involved?
-TXF is a 1990s file format that only stores basic information (charity name, date, and amount).
-It doesn't carry charity addresses, item descriptions, acquisition details, or valuation methods – so TurboTax asks you to fill in those details after import.
-Cash and mileage donations import cleanly, but item (and other) donations need a few extra steps.
+TXF is a 1990s file format that stores basic information (charity name, date, and amount).
+It doesn't carry charity addresses, item descriptions, acquisition details, or valuation methods.
+TurboTax asks you to fill in those details after import.

 Prerequisites: Before you start